TenebrisNoctua/ServerAuthority/docs/main/aurora.md

 ### `AuroraService:IsPredicted(target: Instance): boolean`

 This method returns a `boolean`, indicating if the provided `Instance` is being predicted by the server or not.

-!!! info
-    Like it has been mentioned briefly in the above sections, every `Part` or character in `Workspace` will automatically have their physics predicted by the server, as long as they are not anchored.
-Anchoring a `Part` will automatically remove it from being predicted.
-(Or to remove it manually, you can call `AuroraService:StopPrediction()` on that said `Part`.)

 ### `AuroraService:GetServerView(target: Instance): Instance`